Many parents have common concerns when searching for a three year old program. Here are some questions you may have:

 Will I be informed of my child's progress throughout the year?

 A written progress report will be sent home in January and June.
 Parent/teacher conferences are scheduled in February but are also available upon request at any time throughout the school year.
 However, our teachers are constantly available and in contact with our parents via Remind.
 Communication is key and we are committed to keeping open lines with each parent.

 What academic concepts are incorporated in the three-school program?

 Pre-reading and pre-math skills are incorporated in a variety of ways into each day’s lessons.
-Your child will create a project each day to share with your family.
 Fine motor skills are strengthened during free play and project time.
 Colors, shapes, problem solving skills and alphabet awareness are main components of the curriculum.

 Does my child have to be toilet trained?

-Yes, all children must be toilet trained.
-We do expect that accidents will happen.
-We ask that you send in a change of clothing for your child to keep at school so we can help him/her get cleaned up when necessary.
+Yes, all children should be toilet trained.
+We do understand that accidents will happen, and we ask that you send in a change of clothing for your child to keep at school so we can help him/her get cleaned up when necessary.